josephodom/express-learn/README.md

 This project was created for the purpose of learning how to develop REST APIs in `Express.js`.

-## What does it do?
+## What will it do?

-In short, there are user accounts & their are dictionary words.
+In short, there are user accounts & there are dictionary words.
 Words over a certain length may only be accessed by users.
 Some words are so long that they may only be accessed by privileged users.

 ## What words does it have?